mhaugestad/graphrag-demo-iagenerativa/README.md

 ### Index documents
 In order to structure your data for querying, we need to index them using the following command:

-`python -m graphrag.index --root .`
+`graphrag index --root .`

+This should also create a cache/ folder

 ### Query data